-- 5.1 There are a number of key elements to the systems and processes that comprise the Council's governance arrangements and these are underpinned by the core principles of good governance which are:- - Focusing on the purpose of the authority and on outcomes for the local community and creating and implementing a vision for the local area. - Members and officers working together to achieve a common purpose with clearly defined functions and roles. - Promoting values for the authority and demonstrating the values of good governance through upholding high standards of conduct and behaviour. - Taking informed and transparent decisions which are subject to effective scrutiny and managed risk. - Developing the capacity and capability of Members and officers to be effective. - Engaging with local people and other stakeholders to ensure robust public accountability - 5.2 The Council's Constitution explains existing policy making and delegation procedures and the matters which must be dealt with by the full Council.
-It documents the role and responsibilities of Cabinet, portfolio holders, each committee and Members and officers.
-The Council has approved a protocol governing relationships between Members and officers as part of its Constitution and has adopted codes of conduct for both officers and Members which facilitate the promotion, communication and embedding of proper standards of behaviour.
-Officers have job descriptions and there are clearly defined schemes of delegation, all of which are reviewed from time to time. - 5.3 The Council's Constitution incorporates clear guidelines to ensure that business is dealt with in an open manner except in circumstances when issues should be kept confidential.
+- 5.1 There are a number of key elements to the systems and processes that comprise the council's governance arrangements and these are underpinned by the core principles of good governance which are:- - Focusing on the purpose of the council and on outcomes for the local community and creating and implementing a vision for the local area. - Members and officers working together to achieve a common purpose with clearly defined functions and roles. - Promoting values for the council and demonstrating the values of good governance through upholding high standards of conduct and behaviour. - Taking informed and transparent decisions which are subject to effective scrutiny and managed risk. - Developing the capacity and capability of members and officers to be effective. - Engaging with local people and other stakeholders to ensure robust public accountability - 5.2 The council's constitution explains existing policy making and delegation procedures and the matters which must be dealt with by Full Council.
+It documents the role and responsibilities of Cabinet, each committee and members and officers.
+The council has approved a protocol governing relationships between members and officers as part of its constitution and has adopted codes of conduct for both officers and members which facilitate the promotion, communication and embedding of proper standards of behaviour.
+All officers have job descriptions and there are clearly defined schemes of delegation, all of which are reviewed from time to time. - 5.3 The council's constitution incorporates clear guidelines to ensure that business is dealt with in an open manner except in circumstances when issues should be kept confidential.
 Meetings are open to the public except where personal or confidential matters are being discussed.
-All Cabinet /committee agendas, minutes and portfolio holder decisions are published promptly on the Council's website.
-In addition, senior officers of the Council can make decisions under delegated authority.
-The over-arching policy of the Council is decided by the full Council.
+All cabinet /committee agendas, minutes and cabinet member decisions are published promptly on the council's website.
+In addition, senior officers of the council can make decisions under delegated authority.
+The over-arching policy of the council is decided by the Full Council.